An Erasmus+ grant is available to participating students to assist with the extra costs of studying and working abroad.

 - Online Linguistic Test (if applicable)

 This will be the remaining amount of your total grant.
-We will pay this once you have completed your placement, and upon submission of the following:
+We will pay this once you have completed your exchange, and upon completion/submission of the following:

 - European Commission online feedback report